 Our professional cyclist friends at Team Type 1 recently participated and finished a nine-day Tour of Rwanda.
 This race was special in that they had a greater mission than just racing.
 They brought 35,000 test strips and 350-plus glucose monitors to help children in Rwanda diagnosed with Type 1 diabetes, donated by sponsors Sanofi Aventis, Abbott Diabetes and of course VSP Vision Care.
 During their trip, the team also met with the health ministry and set out a plan to assist the Rwanda Diabetes Association for the next three years.

-As for the race, the team finished together in Kigali after 1117 kilometers on the road and more than 13,000 meters of climbing.
+As for the race, the team online casino australia finished together in Kigali after 1117 kilometers on the road and more than 13,000 meters of climbing.

 Congratulations to Team Type 1 for completing the race and a special thank you for helping the diabetes community here in the U.S. and all over the world.